| Ko

 Understanding Network Address Translation

 Background and History of NAT NAT (Network Address Translation) is a core technology that translates between private and public IP addresses in network communications.
-It emerged in the mid-1990s to address the IPv4 address depletion problem and was first standardized through the IETF’s RFC 1631 document in 1994, later revised as RFC 2663 in 1999 to take its current form.
-The original internet design assumed all devices would have unique public IP addresses, but rapid internet expansion from the late 1980s led to the quick depletion of the 32-bit IPv4 address space (approximately 4.3 billion addresses).
-NAT was developed as a short-term solution to this problem and has become an essential technology forming the foundation of global network infrastructure.
-NAT is widely used in everything from home routers to large-scale corporate networks, cloud infrastructure, and mobile communication networks, and even with IPv6 transition underway, it continues to play an important role for legacy system support and security purposes. ...
+It emerged in the mid-1990s as a response to IPv4 address depletion.
+The first standard appeared in RFC 1631 in 1994, and RFC 2663 revised the concept into its current form in 1999.
+The early internet assumed that every device would have a unique public IP address, but rapid growth from the late 1980s quickly exhausted the 32-bit IPv4 address space of about 4.3 billion addresses.
+Although NAT began as a short-term workaround, it became a foundational part of global network infrastructure.
+It is now used everywhere from home routers to large corporate networks, cloud infrastructure, and mobile communication networks.
+Even as IPv6 adoption continues, NAT still plays an important role in legacy system support and security. ...

 Understanding IPv6 Neighbor Discovery Protocol

-What is NDP NDP (Neighbor Discovery Protocol) is a core protocol for IPv6 networks officially standardized in 2007 through the IETF’s RFC 4861 document.
-It integrates the functions of several IPv4 protocols such as ARP (Address Resolution Protocol), ICMP Router Discovery, and ICMP Redirect into one, enabling more efficient and secure network management.
-Operating on the basis of ICMPv6 (Internet Control Message Protocol version 6), it performs various functions including neighbor node discovery, router discovery, automatic address configuration, duplicate address detection, and path optimization. ...
+What is NDP NDP (Neighbor Discovery Protocol) is a core IPv6 protocol defined in RFC 4861.
+It combines the roles of several IPv4-era mechanisms such as ARP (Address Resolution Protocol), ICMP Router Discovery, and ICMP Redirect into a single protocol, making IPv6 network management more consistent and efficient.
+Built on ICMPv6 (Internet Control Message Protocol version 6), it handles functions such as neighbor discovery, router discovery, automatic address configuration, duplicate address detection, and path optimization. ...

 How ARP Protocol Works